javierhndev/Voyager-Reference-Models/PyTorch/computer_vision/detection/ssd/README.md

 **Run training on 8 HPUs:**

-To run on multiple cards we launch an MPI job with three files: `ssd_8cards.yaml`, `setup.sh` and `run_ssd.sh`.
+To run on multiple cards we launch a pod with an mpirun: `ssd_8cards.yaml`.
 Some variables in the `ssd_8cards.yaml` need to be modified to your own configuration:
 - `mydir`: The location where you keep those three files.
 - `dataset`: The location of your dataset.
 - (Optional) `pretrained`: If you are loading the pretrained backbone manually.

-Remember to change them in the launcher **and** worker.

-Neither `setup.sh` or `run_ssd.sh` need to be modified.
-Once the MPI job is launched, the `run_ssd.sh` will execute the following:
+Once the pod is launched, the `run_ssd.sh` will execute the following:
 ```bash
 python $MODEL_PATH/ssd/train.py \
         -d /dataset \